Dave Halliday: Sunderland

-In 1925 he joined Sunderland who paid £4,000 for his services.
+In 1925 Halliday joined Sunderland who paid £4,000 for his services.
 Replacing Charlie Buchan in the team, Halliday instantly became even more prolific south of the border than in the north.
 He hit his first 100 goals for Sunderland in just 101 games, and remains the quickest player to s century of English top division league goals.
 His 43 goals in 1928–29 made him top scorer in England's top division that season, making him the most recent of only two players to have been outright top scorer in the top divisions of both Scotland and England (the other was David McLean).
 He scored at least 35 league goals in each of the four full seasons he spent at Sunderland, and is the only player at any club to score 30 or more league goals in four consecutive seasons in England's top division.
 His lowest full seasonal league tally of 35 goals is higher than any other Sunderland player has achieved in their best season.
 Hence Halliday has the top four season-by-season league goal scoring tallies at Sunderland.

 Halliday has a Sunderland goals to games ratio of 0.94, the highest of any striker in the club's history.
 He struck 165 goals in 175 games for the Black Cats comprising 156 league goals from 166 games and nine in nine FA Cup outings.
 He scored 12 league hat-tricks, more than any other player.
 He hit scored 4 goals in a game on three occasions.
 He is also Sunderland's third highest goalscorer of all time.
 His 165 Sunderland goals were all in his first 168 games at Roker Park before scoring in none of his last seven games.

 Despite Halliday's goals feats with Sunderland, he managed no better than third place in the league with the club, achieved in the 1925–26 and 1926–27 seasons.
 While at Sunderland in November 1927, Halliday's brother Billy joined nearby rivals Newcastle United.